mantyni/Drone_Wars/README.md

 I made this game as a testbed platform for developing an AI agent that avoids asteroids and defeats bad robots.

 ## First iteration, simple heuristic agent behaviour
 The agent follows predefined rules for avoiding incoming asteroids, however, does not reach high scores.
-The reason is because there are a lot of edge cases that would take time to implement agent behaviour for.

 ![Alt text](images/gameplay.gif "Gameplay")

 ## Second iteration, Reinforcement Learning Deep Q method
-I have implemented RL Deep Q method to train the agent.
+The agent is trained with RL Deep Q method.
 The results are great, agent avoids asteroids at a very high game speed, better than human could.
 However, it is still not perfect and sometimes a miss happens.

 ![Alt text](images/gameplay_rl.gif "Gameplay_RL")